 1. Hiring IT specialists from freelance platforms

 If you are seeking a software developer for the short term, this option may suit you well.
-You can easily find the right Slovak developer for your team by using one of the multiple freelance websites.
+You can easily find the right IT talent in Slovakia for your team by using one of the multiple freelance websites.
 Since such employees work as independent contractors, you don’t need to worry about any employment contracts or spending money on social packages & taxes.
 However, if you’d like to have a dedicated programmer, consider other alternatives.

 2. Collaborating with software companies in Slovakia